naeeem96/naeeem/README.md

 # naeeem.github.io

-This in my  github resume.
+This is my  github resume.
 here is the complete link -- > https://naeeem96.github.io/naeeem/

 Thank You !!